Parachute Reconnaissance Company 17

-The Parachute Reconnaissance Company 17 (Fallschirmaufklärer Kompanie 17, Fsch Aufkl Kp 17; Compagnie d'éclaireurs parachutistes; Compagnia di esploratori paracadutisti), also known as the Fernspäh-Grenadiers, is Switzerland's principal special forces unit.
-They are organized as a militia long-range reconnaissance patrol scout type unit, unlike the full-time counterterrorism Army Reconnaissance Detachment 10 (ARD 10) unit.
+The Parachute Reconnaissance Company 17 (Fallschirmaufklärer Kompanie 17, Fsch Aufkl Kp 17; Compagnie d'éclaireurs parachutistes; Compagnia di esploratori paracadutisti), also known as the Fernspäh-Grenadiers, is one of the main units under Switzerland Special Forces Command.
+They are organized as a militia long-range reconnaissance and scout unit, unlike the full-time counterterrorism and hostage rescue Army Reconnaissance Detachment 10 (ARD 10) unit.

 Formed in the 1970s, they fall under the operational control of the Swiss Air Force.

 History

-The Parachute Reconnaissance Company 17 (FSK-17) of today, comes from the Remote Reconnaissance Company 17 (Fernspäh Kp 17) which came from the first and only Swiss parachute company, the Parachute Grenadier Company 17 (Fallschirmgrenadier Kp 17).
+The Parachute Reconnaissance Company 17 (FSK-17) of today, comes from the Remote Reconnaissance Company 17 (Fernspäh Kp 17).
+The FSK-7 was formed from the first and only Swiss parachute company, the Parachute Grenadier Company 17 (Fallschirmgrenadier Kp 17) in 1969.
 While the names have changed, the number 17 has been a constant in Switzerland's only parachute company, leading current and former members to refer to themselves as a "17-er".

 Training

 FSK-17, like most of the Swiss Air Force, is a militia based service, which makes selection and training different from in most militaries.
 At about age 16 a candidate will register online for the SPHAIR course with the Aero-Club der Schweiz.
 About 500 to 700 candidates will generally apply.
 Over the following year the candidate will provide documentation to prove their Swiss citizenship and will attend a one-day screening in Dübendorf near Zürich.
 About 300 candidates will attend the screening but only 90 of them will pass the screening and educational requirements and be allowed to enroll in the parachute courses.

 At age 18 the candidate attends the first two-week parachute course.
 While most of the cost of the course is covered by the Swiss Army, candidates have to buy some of their own equipment and books, which cost the candidate about CHF 750.
 Successful completion of the first parachute course allows the candidate to attend the second course when they are about 19 years old.
 This course also costs the candidate about CHF 500.
 Following two successful parachute courses the candidate will have to pass a series of physical and psychological exams of which only about 20 will pass.
 Throughout all this training the candidate is still a civilian.